Our K-6 ACE Classes

 This helps students move from just understanding Korean to actively using it.

-• short readings or stories about Korean culture
+short readings or stories about and from Korean culture

 ACE Chess Club